apache/flink/docs/dev/connectors/streamfile_sink.md

 #### ORC Format

-To enable the data to be bulk encoded in ORC format, Flink offers [OrcBulkWriterFactory]({{ site.javadocs_baseurl }}/api/java/org/apache/flink/formats/orc/writers/OrcBulkWriterFactory.html) which takes a user implementation of [Vectorizer]({{ site.javadocs_baseurl }}/api/java/org/apache/flink/orc/vector/Vectorizer.html).
+To enable the data to be bulk encoded in ORC format, Flink offers [OrcBulkWriterFactory]({{ site.javadocs_baseurl }}/api/java/org/apache/flink/formats/orc/writers/OrcBulkWriterFactory.html) which takes a concrete implementation of [Vectorizer]({{ site.javadocs_baseurl }}/api/java/org/apache/flink/orc/vector/Vectorizer.html).

-Like any other columnar format that encodes data in bulk fashion, Flink's `OrcBulkWriter` writes a batch of input elements.
+Like any other columnar format that encodes data in bulk fashion, Flink's `OrcBulkWriter` writes the input elements in batches.
 It uses
 ORC's `VectorizedRowBatch` to achieve this.

-Since the input element has to be transformed to a `VectorizedRowBatch`, users have to extend the abstract `Vectorizer` class and override the `vectorize(T element)` method.
-The base class already exposes an instance of `VectorizedRowBatch` to be used by the child implementations so users just have to write the logic to transform the input `element` to `ColumnVectors` and set them in the exposed `VectorizedRowBatch` instance inside the overridden method.
+Since the input element has to be transformed to a `VectorizedRowBatch`, users have to extend the abstract `Vectorizer` class and override the `vectorize(T element, VectorizedRowBatch batch)` method.
+As you can see, the method provides an instance of `VectorizedRowBatch` to be used directly by the users so users just have to write the logic to transform the input `element` to `ColumnVectors` and set them in the provided `VectorizedRowBatch` instance.

 For example, if the input element is of type `Person` which looks like: